Research Visa Sponsorship Jobs in Ohio

 Which visa types are most common for research roles in Ohio?

-The H-1B is the most common visa for research roles requiring a bachelor's degree or higher in a specialized field, such as biochemistry, engineering, or data science.
+The H-1B visa is the most common visa for research roles requiring a bachelor's degree or higher in a specialized field, such as biochemistry, engineering, or data science.
 J-1 visas are widely used at Ohio universities for postdoctoral researchers and research scholars under exchange visitor programs.
 O-1 visas appear for researchers with an exceptional publication or award record.
 Cap-exempt H-1B filings are available through Ohio's many nonprofit research institutions and universities.

 How to find research visa sponsorship jobs in Ohio?